Bridge Grad, Cristina, Experienced Business English Teacher in Buenos AiresBy Bridge

-With my beginner students, many times they come to me and insist they don’t know English, and I tell them they know more than they think!
+Oftentimes, my beginner students come to me and insist they don’t know English, and I tell them that they know more than they think!

-One activity I tell them to do for homework is to bring me a list of English words you see on the street.
-Instead of looking at your phone, look around for English!
-Anytime you see an English word, write it down and we will discuss it in class the next day because sometimes they know the word but they don’t know the meaning.
+One activity I tell them to do for homework is to bring me a list of English words they see on the street.
+Instead of looking at their phone, they should look around for English!
+Anytime they see an English word, they write it down and we will discuss it in class the next day because sometimes they’ve heard of the word but they don’t know the meaning.

 Why did you originally take the 120-hour Teaching English Online course?

 The world changes.
 You have to keep up with it if you want to be part of it.
 One of my major loves is traveling.
 Now that my kids are grown, the ability to teach English online gives me the opportunity to work anywhere I have a good internet connection.
 I also want to move out of the city and closer to nature, and being able to teach remotely will give me the opportunity to do so.

 You meet people all of the time.
 The best thing I find with teaching another language is that you are giving people, especially young people, a tool that will be invaluable for the rest of their lives.
 Speaking another language puts you in a very different position in the world.